-HLB Mann Judd (WA Partnership) ABN 22 193 232 714
+HLB Mann Judd ABN 22 193 232 714

+A Western Australian Partnership

+Level 4, 130 Stirling Street, Perth WA 6000 / PO Box 8124 Perth BC WA 6849

+T: +61 (0)8 9227 7500 E: mailbox@hlbwa.com.au

+Liability limited by a scheme approved under Professional Standards Legislation.

+In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.

-Key Audit Matter How our audit addressed the key audit matter Exploration and evaluation expenditure (Note 11 in the financial report) The Group has capitalised acquisition costs in relation to exploration and evaluation expenditure of \$1,454,061 as at 30 June 2023.
+Key Audit Matter

+How our audit addressed the key audit matter

+Exploration and evaluation expenditure (Note 11 in the financial report)

+The Group has capitalised acquisition costs in relation to exploration and evaluation expenditure of \$1,454,061 as at 30 June 2024.

 Our audit procedures determined that capitalised exploration and evaluation expenditure was a key audit matter as it was an area which required a significant amount of audit effort and communication with those charged with governance and was determined to be of key importance to the users of the financial statements.

-Our procedures included but were not limited to the following: We reviewed the key terms of the current year acquisition agreements to determine the required accounting; We considered whether the acquisition was an asset acquisition or a business combination; We reviewed the determination of the consideration, the valuation of the equity consideration in line with the requirements of AASB 2 Share-based Payment; and the net assets acquired; We considered if the accounting treatment of the contingent consideration was appropriate; We obtained an understanding of the key processes associated with management's review of the carrying value of the capitalised exploration and evaluation expenditure; We considered the Directors' assessment of potential indicators of impairment; We obtained evidence that the Group has current rights to tenure of its areas of interest;
+Our procedures included but were not limited to the following:

+- We obtained an understanding of the key processes associated with management's review of the carrying value of the capitalised exploration and evaluation expenditure; - We considered the Directors' assessment of potential indicators of impairment; - We obtained evidence that the Group has current rights to tenure of its areas of interest; - We examined the exploration budget and discussed with management the nature of planned ongoing activities; and - We examined the disclosures made in the financial report.

-Information Other than the Financial Report and Auditor's Report Thereon
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2024 but does not include the financial report and our auditor's report thereon.